nbw/web/content/blog/posts/2018-05-16-review-efficiently.md

     .center {
     	text-align: center;
     }

+    #anki img {
+      width: 30%; padding-left: 1%;
+      padding-right: 1%;
+    }
+    #anki {
+      text-align: center;
+      padding-top: 4rem;
+      padding-bottom: 2rem;
+    }
 </style>

-Memorization is one of the worst parts, in my opinion, about learning a language.
+Memorization is one of the worst parts, in my opinion, about learning a spoken language.
 Unfortunately to a large extent it's unavoidable, but there a few things you can do to make your efforts worthwhile.

 The greatest bit of advice I've received, from my father, when it comes to language study and memorization is: